 The responsible officers in a particular case are determined by the University positions of the complainant and respondent.
-For members of the TRUFA bargaining unit the responsible officer is the appropriate Dean/Director; for students the responsible officer is the Associate Vice-President, Students; for staff the responsible officer is the appropriate Director or Associate Vice-President; for Deans and Directors the responsible officer is the appropriate Associate Vice-President/Vice President; and for Vice Presidents the responsible officer is the responsible officer is the President.
+For members of the TRUFA bargaining unit the responsible officer is the appropriate Dean/Director; for students the responsible officer is the Associate Vice-President, Students; for staff (other than staff reporting up through to the Vice-President Administration and Finance) the responsible officer is the appropriate Director or Associate Vice-President; for Deans and Directors the responsible officer is the appropriate Associate Vice-President/Vice President; for Vice Presidents the responsible officer is the President; and for staff reporting up through to the Vice-President Administration and Finance the responsible officer is the Associate Vice-President; and for staff reporting up through to the Vice-President Administration and Finance the responsible officer is the Associate Vice-President Administration and Finance the responsible officer is the Associate Vice-President Administration and Finance the responsible officer is the Associate Vice-President Administration and Finance the responsible officer is the Associate Vice-President Academic.